 March 15, 1964: “Episode Twenty-Four” of “The Judy Garland Show” aired on CBS-TV.
 The show was taped on February 23, 1964, at CBS Television City, Stage 43, Hollywood, California.
 This taping was just two days after the previous episode’s taping.
 A busy week for Judy!

 Judy’s guest for this “Semi-Concert” was Vic Damone.
 Judy sang: “Lucky Day”; “Sweet Danger”; “Do I Love You?”; “I Love You”; “When Your Lover Has Gone”; “Down With Love”; “Old Devil Moon”; “Never Will I Marry”; “Any Place I Hang My Hat Is Home”; “Chicago”; and a “Kismet Medley” with Damone.
 For the “Born In A Trunk” spot, Judy sang “Lost In The Stars.”
 Outtakes of the “Kismet Medley” and “Lost In The Stars” survive and were released on the DVD of the show.

 March 15, 1969: Judy married for the fifth and last time.
-She married Mickey Deans at the Chelsea Registry Office in London, England, at noon.
+She married Mickey Deans at the Chelsea Registry Office in London, England, at noon local time.

 That previous January 28, Judy made international headlines with the news of her secret marriage to Mickey Deans.
 She had returned the “Talk of the Town” the night before (January 27, 1969) for the first time since her bad night of January 23rd.
 She told the audience that she and Deans had recently been married and that they would soon go on a honeymoon.

-The secret ceremony happened on January 9, 1969, in a chapel at St. Marylebone Parish (in London) and was given by Reverend Peter Delaney.
+The secret ceremony took place on January 9, 1969, in a chapel at St. Marylebone Parish (in London) and was given by Reverend Peter Delaney.
 The ceremony wasn’t actually legal.
 The divorce papers for Judy’s marriage to Mark Herron had not been picked up.
 Judy and Deans were finally legally married on March 15, 1969.

 Here is more footage of Judy and Mickey Deans outside of the Chelsea Registry Office: